 Below is the typical grading conversion system used to compare letter grades with corresponding percentage grades.

 |A||4.0||Excellent||90 – 100%|

 |B+||3.5||Very Good||86 – 89%|

 If you fail a course, you should first talk to your teacher or the Academic Director to find out how to improve and get extra help.
 You and your instructor may make a step-by-step plan for passing the course.
 It is the duty of the student to ask for extra help from instructors or DLC staff.
 If you do not receive a percentage grade of “70%” or higher when you repeat the course in the next session, you may be dismissed from the program.

 If for any reason it becomes necessary for students to withdraw from the Discovery Learning Center, they must fill out and submit the withdrawal request form.

 Grade “I”, as described above, represents an incomplete in a course.
 Usually you receive grades for your classes in the IEP.
 However, if you begin the class late, midway through the session, you will be given an incomplete (“I”) for the class.
 In this situation, you are required to repeat the class for the full session in order to receive a grade and pass to the next level.

-Discovery Learning Center (DLC) realizes that not all students learn English at the same pace nor possess the same ability for English communication.
-However, DLC also realizes that repeating a class several times signals that you are unable to cope with the material for the class nor the rigor of the program in general.
-Therefore, if you are unable to get a passing grade, you will be put on academic probation.
-If you fail to receive a passing grade for a second time, you will not be allowed to re-enroll in the program.
+Not all students learn English at the same pace nor possess the same ability for English communication.
+However, Discovery Learning Center realizes that repeating a course level several times signals that a student is unable to cope with the material for the class nor the rigor of the program in general.
+Therefore, if a student fails to earn passing grades, he or she will be placed on academic probation and must repeat the course.
+If the student fails for a second time, he or she will not be allowed to re-enroll in the same program.